 - Thiruvananthapuram International Airport is located in southern part of Kerala

-- Kochi International Airport is located at central part of Kerala.
+- Kochi International Airport is located at a central part of Kerala.

 - Calicut International airport is located in the North & connected to both India as well as international cities via flights.

 Road: You can reach Kerala through National Highways 17, 47 and 49.
-Via Karnataka and Tamil Nadu, Kerala has network between its important cities by number of state highways.
+Via Karnataka and Tamil Nadu, Kerala has a network between its important cities by a number of state highways.

 Railway: direct trains to Kerala are available from Delhi, Mumbai, Chennai, Bangalore, Kolkata and other few major cities.
 200 Railway stations are interconnected to Kerala by most of the places in and out of Kerala.

-The transportation costs varies from region to region depending upon the means of transportation.
+The transportation costs vary from region to region depending upon the means of transportation.